basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 ### Timeouts

-You can establish timeouts for both gets and puts using the `peer_get_timeout` and `peer_put_timeout` settings, respectively.
-Both are expressed in milliseconds and default to 60000 (i.e. 1 minute).
+You can establish timeouts for both reads and writes (puts and deletes) using the `peer_get_timeout` and `peer_put_timeout` settings, respectively.
+Both are expressed in milliseconds and default to 60000 (1 minute).

-Longer timeouts will decrease the likelihood that get or put operations will fail due to long computation times; shorter timeouts entail shorter wait times for connecting clients, but at a greater risk of failed operations under heavy load.
+Longer timeouts will decrease the likelihood that read or write operations will fail due to long computation times; shorter timeouts entail shorter wait times for connecting clients, but at a higher risk of failed operations under heavy load.

 ### Merkle Tree Settings